 Make sure you have enabled Email Notifications in your NAS.

 Go to Control Panel / Task Scheduler / Create / Scheduled Task / User-defined script.
 Follow the instructions in the image below.

-- General: In the Task field type in “id“.
+- General: In the Task field type in “My UID and GID“.
 Uncheck the “Enabled” option and select your current NAS user from the drop-down menu.

 - Task Settings: Check “Send run details by email“, add your email then copy paste the code below in the Run command area.
 After that click OK.

 Note: Be careful enter only lowercase, not uppercase letters. id not ID.

 After you click OK on STEP 4, select your “My UID and GID” Task then click the “Run” tab.
 You will be asked to run My UID and GID – click Yes.
 Follow the instructions in the image below.